Standards Committee

 V.E.4.
 Recommendation to revise the standard.

-Based on comments received from the community, the technical subcommittee may either reject the proposal, or develop a recommendation for changes to the standard.
+Based on comments received from the community, the component group may either reject the proposal, or develop a recommendation for changes to the standard.
 The draft changes may be based on both the original proposal and amendments developed during the review process.
 Change proposals should document changes in the standard in relation to the current text.
-Significant changes in the initial proposal by the technical subcommittee may require an additional period of consultation.
+Significant changes in the initial proposal by the component group may require an additional period of consultation.
 The review and consultation process should be completed within six months of the submission of a proposal.

 For major changes, once the draft changes have been finalized, the proposal packet should be forwarded to the Standards Committee together with documentation of the submission and consultation process.
 For minor changes, complete and submit to the Standards Committee the Minor Changes Form.